interval-pro/shark/README.md

 ## Getting Started

-To get started with the Shark Project, clone the repository and install the dependencies:
+To get started with the SHArk Project, clone the repository and install the dependencies:

 ```bash
 git clone https://github.com/interval-pro/shark.git